kirkch/jc/README.md

 * Supports zero configuration
 * Supports simple overrides for what matters
-* Is opinionated as to what matters (specifically compilation, testing and packaging only)
+* Is opinionated as to what matters (specifically compilation, unit testing and packaging only)
+* Supports Continuous Deployment
 * Declarative
-* Speed
+* Fast

 ## Where JC will go